 - Artificial Intelligence

-We have also learned about the various applications of java in multiple domains.
-Java is proving it to be one of the fastest emerging and extensively applied programming languages.
+We also learned about the various applications of Java in multiple domains.
+It is proving it to be one of the fastest emerging and extensively applied programming languages.
 The current number of Java developers have been estimated to be over 9 million worldwide.
 There has been a rise in the demand for programmers who have in-depth knowledge and understanding of Java setting forth even more job opportunities in the fast pacing technology industry.

 I hope you all have become somewhat familiar with the Java language.
-In the next article, we will be installing the software we require and writing our first java program.
+In the next article, we will be installing Java and writing our first java program.

 Kuldeep is the founder and lead author of ArtOfTesting.
 He is skilled in test automation, performance testing, big data, and CI-CD.
 He brings his decade of experience to his current role where he is dedicated to educating the QA professionals.
 You can connect with him on LinkedIn.